 Tick towns: Researchers target neighborhoods in Lyme effort

+This undated photo provided by the U.S. Centers for Disease Control and Prevention shows a blacklegged tick - also known as a deer tick.
 With a bumper crop of blacklegged ticks possible this season, researchers in a Lyme disease-plagued part of New York's Hudson Valley are tackling tick problems across entire neighborhoods with fungal sprays and bait boxes.
-The $8.8 million, five-year project aims to find out if treating 24 neighborhoods in Dutchess County for ticks, also known as deer ticks, can significantly reduce cases of Lyme disease and other tick-borne illnesses.

 Add your comments below